web-extend/web-extend/docs/guide/essentials/using-libraries.md

 ### unplugin-vue-components

 [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components) is a library for on-demand auto importing Vue components.
-To use it in a WebExtend project, you need to register the corresponding plugin.
+To use it in a Bext project, you need to register the corresponding plugin.

 ```ts [rsbuild.config.ts]
 import { defineConfig } from '@rsbuild/core';